 What is a trustee?

 Charity trustees are individuals who share responsibility for the running of the organisation.
 At least three trustees are usually required and it is important that reliable and dedicated trustees are recruited in the correct way.
-Contact us on 0345 314 8972 to benefit from expert advice and ensure you comply with the complex charity requirements.
+Contact us on 0345 314 8972 to benefit from expert advice and ensure you comply with the often complex charity requirements.